kunalbhat/sinatra-mini/README.md

 #### Installation

-Clone this repo, change into it, run `bundle` and then `ruby hi.rb`
+Clone this repo, change into it, run `bundle` and then `ruby app.rb`